WilliamWoha/csjournal/docs/source/Semester1/PF/Topic02.rst

     :scale: 80%
     :alt: a table of the 4 number systems

     Table of the 4 number systems up to 17 numbers.
 Octal is Base 8 and Hexadecimal is Base 16.
 They're just there if you want to see what other Base system gets used, but right now the thing to understand most is Binary.
 If Octal and Hexadecimal confuse you, then just focus on Binary and Decimal instead.
-If Binary still confuses you, I recommend going back to ref:`s1-pf-t02` to revise it again.
+If Binary still confuses you, I recommend going back to the previous page to revise it again.

 Converting Bases
 ^^^^^^^^^^^^^^^^